 Typical elements from the CE marking process – design and manufacturing records, demonstration of conformity to requirements, a Declaration of Conformity containing product specifications – will be required for UKCA compliance.

 International medical device manufacturers serving the British market will need to designate a UK Responsible Person, with similar responsibilities to the Authorised Representative laid out in the MDR.

 - Ensuring application for the UKCA assessment process

 - Maintaining and sharing with the MHRA any product/technical documentation and Declaration of Conformity

 - A blending with an ‘importer’ role, making the RP responsible for placing the medical device into the British market

-It remains to be seen how the withdrawal discussions between the UK and EU progress before the end of 2020.
-New legislation and conformity marking stand out as the major developments for a post-EU medical device operation, but it’s likely that at least some core elements of EU medical device compliance will remain valid and applicable in the UK from 2021.
+New legislation and conformity marking stand out as the major developments for a post-EU medical device operation, but it’s likely that at least some core elements of EU medical device compliance will remain valid and applicable in the UK going forward.

-The future trajectory of Brexit and medical devices remain interlinked.
-Understanding which elements of your medical device operation will need to be amended and updated for continued compliance is a crucial priority for the next few months.
+As Britain adopts to its new independence, Brexit and its implications on medical devices remain interlinked.
+Understanding which elements of your medical device operation will need to be amended and updated for continued compliance is a crucial priority for your organisation moving forward.